TeamMood/teammood.github.com/_posts/2020-01-31-agile-retrospectives-4-steps-to-follow.md

 * End each retrospective by asking for feedback on the retro itself: no process is perfect.
 * Cover the whole period, not only the last few days.&nbsp;

-Using a tool like TeamMood to measure your team members’ mood and feelings over the Sprint can provide you with great insights for your Agile retrospective.&nbsp;
+Using a tool like TeamMood to **measure your team members’ mood and feelings** over the Sprint can provide you with great insights for your Agile retrospective.&nbsp;

 [Start measuring the health of your team now\!](https://www.teammood.com/en/){: .button target="_blank"}

-<a name="agile-retrospective-agenda"></a>

 ## Agile Retrospective: Agenda